Baron-Severin/Socrata-and-Retrofit/README.md

     }
 </code></pre>

 Now we construct the model that will be inflated with the API response.
 To find out which fields you require, look through the JSON body.
-Create a variable for each field you wish to use.
-Annotate this variable with the @SerializedName() tag.
+Create a variable for each field you wish to use, and annotate this variable with the @SerializedName() tag.
 Within that tag, enter the JSON key as a String.

 <B>JSON Response:</B>
 <pre><code>